-By 20 weeks in the twin pregnancy your twins are about 10 inches tall (26 cm) from head to foot and each weigh 10 ounces (300 grams).
+By 20 weeks in the twin pregnancy, your twins are about 10 inches tall (26 cm) from head to foot and each weighs 10 ounces (300 grams).
 Each baby will average the following measurements:

 Head circumference: 7″ (178mm) about the size of an egg